gitter-badger/kthoom/README.md

 ![kthoom logo](images/logo.svg)

-kthoom is a comic book / ebook reader that runs in the browser using modern client-side open web technologies such as JavaScript, HTML5, the
-[File System Access API](https://wicg.github.io/file-system-access/), Web Workers, Typed Arrays, and more.
+kthoom is a comic book / ebook reader that runs in the browser using modern web technologies such as JavaScript, HTML5, the [File System Access API](https://wicg.github.io/file-system-access/), ES Modules, Web Workers, Typed Arrays, and more.
 It can open files and directories from your local file system, the network, or Google Drive.
+It can be embedded in larger web apps.

-It is built using pure JavaScript with no external dependencies and can run out of the box (no building, compiling, packing) straight from the browser.
+It is built using pure JavaScript with no external dependencies and no JS frameworks.
+It can run out of the box without any build / compile / transpile / pack step, straight from the browser.
 Try it here:

 [OPEN KTHOOM COMIC BOOK READER](https://codedread.com/kthoom/index.html).